 How does quality differ between sports nutrition brands?

 Chances are you have seen many different protein powders on the shelves of supermarkets, health food stores, gyms and pharmacies.
 But do you know the difference between one brand and another and does the manufacturing process really make a difference to the quality of the final product?

-Some brands sell protein powders which contain questionable ingredients which serve no practical purpose and can pose potential risk to heath.
+Some brands sell protein powders which contain questionable ingredients which serve no practical purpose and can pose a potential risk to health.
 Some ingredients are also added to create an illusion of quantity and quality.
 Cheaper protein may contain refined sugar or artificial sweeteners or synthetic colours.

 After we have completed our tests, we have the product tested again by a global quality assurance program Informed Sport.
 The Informed Sports program certifies that every batch of a supplement product and/ or raw material has been tested for banned substances.
 Supplements that display the informed sports logo on the tub guarantee they are free from prohibited ingredients and are safe for use in sport.

 Protein powders can play an important role in an effective muscle building program, when used correctly.
 To ensure you are using the best possible protein powder to complement your training goals always read the label and ensure you are using a product that displays the informed sports logo when taking part in a drug-tested sport.